Have you ever imagined what it’s like to stand on the edge of a continent?

 3. Top Things To Do In Ushuaia

 You’re spoilt for choice of things to do in Ushuaia, so we’ve put together our top activities for your time at the end of the world.
 There’s a little something for everyone in here!

 Walking In Parque Nacional Tierra del Fuego

+The national parks in South America are very special, and after we’d already experienced a special trek in Chile in Torres del Paine, we were keen for more!
 At only 7 miles (11km) from Ushuaia, the national park is ideally located for half day and whole day treks around the park.
 We decided on spending a day in the park, and took on some relaxing walks around the park.
 It’s really easy to organise, and again can be booked in advance if you’re tight on time in Ushuaia and want to ensure you fit everything in!
-The best way to research your options and book a tour online is through TripAdvisor, and this link will take you directly to your options and reviews!

 Sailing The Beagle Channel

 Ushuaia sits on the shore of the Beagle channel, and there are departures in the morning and afternoon.
 This is a fantastic opportunity to see local wildlife, and depending on which tour you choose you may see the lighthouse, sea lions and various birds, all from the comfort of your boat!

 Hike The Martial Glacier

 If you’re into trekking and glaciers, you can climb to the Martial Glacier, high above Ushuaia Argentina and reward yourself with fantastic views down the valley to the colourful dots of Ushuaia in the distance.
 Simply take a taxi up to the start point of the trek, and follow the river of ice melt up the valley as far as you dare.
 On the day we completed this, the weather conditions were poor, visibility hit and miss and the valley sill covered in thick packed snow.
 But the view was still incredible!